rsallaii2u/ml_pathway_challenge2/README.md

 # ml_pathway_challenge2

-## Wwhat cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment?
+## What cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment?

 This challlenge consists of four technical analysis deliverables: